Maple Leaf Rock: A Complete Guide

 Take a small clump of moss in hand, something like Dicranum scoparium or Leucobryum glaucum.

-Using some scissors, trim off the rhizoids.
+Using some scissors, trim off the rhizoids (the brown bits, underneath the green).

 Take your tweezers and gently place the moss in between the crevices of your Maple Leaf Rock.